Scott Burnside: News and crime reporter

 Writing for the Windsor Star from 1986 to 1992, Burnside was a columnist and spot news reporter, often covering events at Windsor City Hall.
 In 1989, he won the Western Ontario Newspaper Award for spot reporting, covering a shooting death by the Tactics and Rescue Unit of the Ontario Provincial Police.
 In 1990, his five-day series on shift work cowritten with Grace Macaluso and Ellen van Wageningen, won the family section feature at the Western Ontario Newspaper Awards, and won the special project category at the National Newspaper Awards.
 The series focused on problems facing shift workers, and revealed that nearly half of the workers in Windsor and Essex County worked outside of normal business hours.

 Teaching English in Prague while on leave of absence in 1991, Burnside wrote about language barriers for him and tourists in Pečky, and the local success of British rock band Ten Years After.
 Writing investigative articles about Czechoslovakia, he detailed the transition into a market economy as the government sold off small businesses to fund the State Bank of Czechoslovakia, and reported on environmental issues in Czechoslovakia, and the economics behind water treatment and land restoration.

 In 1992, Burnside received a Southam News President's Award for cowriting the education series, "Our Failing Schools".

-Moving to the Toronto Sun in 1992, Burnside and Al Cairns covered a series of rapes across Southern Ontario, including the murders of Tammy Homolka, Leslie Mahaffy, and Kristen French.
+Moving to the Toronto Sun in 1992, Burnside and Al Cairns covered a series of violent crimes across Southern Ontario, including rapes, the death of Tammy Homolka and the murders of Leslie Mahaffy and Kristen French.
 Burnside and Cairns spent three years covering the criminal trials of Paul Bernardo and Karla Homolka for the "schoolgirl murders", then cowrote the book Deadly Innocence.
 The book published in September 1995 by Warner Books, was based on facts from the trial and outside sources.
 The book contained few details of the assaults, but concentrated on what not heard at the trial, based on interviews of friends of Bernardo and Homolka.
 Burnside won two Edward Dunlop Awards and a Jamie Westcott Award for his crime writing with the Toronto Sun.
 (Note: Sun Media presented the Edward Dunlop Award recognizing editorial achievements, named for a founding father of the Toronto Sun, Edward Arunah Dunlop Jr. who was president of the newspaper upon his death in 1981.
 Jamie Westcott was a Toronto Sun police beat reporter for three years, until his death at age 25 in 1989.
 The Jamie Westcott Memorial Award was established shortly after his death, for the best Toronto Sun beat report.)